-Once an individual becomes a pretrial detainee, the use of force is measured by a substantive due process standard of the Fifth and Fourteenth Amendments.
-Graham v.
-Connor, 490 U.S. 386, 395 n.10 (1989); Johnson-El v.
-Schoemehl, 878 F.2d 1043, 1048-49 (8th Cir.
-1989).
-See generally, Model Instruction 4.41, infra, for the use of excessive force claims of pretrial detainees.
-The Eighth Circuit has not decided when the person’s status changes from “arrestee” to “pretrial detainee.”
-Andrews v.
-Neer, 253 F.3d 1052, 1060-61 (8th Cir.
-2001) (8th Circuit has not drawn a bright-line rule dividing the end of arrestee’s status).
-However, a review of Eighth Circuit case law indicates that status as a pretrial detainee begins sometime after the arrest and completion of the booking process.
-See Wilson v.
-Spain, 209 F.3d 713, 715-16 (8th Cir.
-2000) (discussing the split of the federal circuit courts on this issue and history of the 8th Circuit’s holdings).
-See also Chambers, 641 F.3d at 905 (“[I]t is appropriate to use a Fourth Amendment framework to analyze excessive force claims arising out of incidents occurring shortly after arrest.”).
-The individual’s status as a pretrial detainee continues until they have been sentenced.
-See Williams-El v.
-Johnson, 872 F.2d 224, 228-29 (8th Cir.
-1989) (a person convicted, not yet sentenced, is still a pretrial detainee); Wilson, 209 F.3d at 715.
+The law makes a distinction between cases where officers make factual mistakes as to identity and those where officers accidentally shoot a bystander who is not the intended target of police action.
+In so-called “unintended target” cases, “an officer’s subjective state of mind [is] relevant.”
+Irish v.
+McNamara, 108 F.4th 715, 719-20 (8th Cir.
+2024).

 This instruction does not cover cases involving injuries to persons other than to the suspect.
 Terrell v.
 Larson, 396 F.3d 975, 979 (8th Cir.
 2005) (en banc) considered the requisite level of culpability for a § 1983 substantive due process claim involving an officer’s decision to respond to a domestic violence call by driving 60-65 miles per hour and running a red light, at which location the patrol car collided with a motorist’s vehicle and killed the driver.
 The Eighth Circuit previously applied the intent-to-harm standard from County of Sacramento v.
 Lewis, 523 U.S. 833, 836 (1998) “‘to all substantive due process claims based upon the conduct of public officials engaged in a high-speed automobile chase aimed at apprehending a suspected offender,’ regardless of whether the chase conditions arguably afforded pursuing officers time to deliberate.”
 Terrell, 396 F.3d at 977 (citations omitted).
 Terrell extended the application of Lewis “to an officer’s decision to engage in high-speed driving in response to other types of emergencies, and to the manner in which the police car is then driven in proceeding to the scene of the emergency.”
 Id. at 979 (citations omitted).

 4.41 ELEMENTS OF CLAIM: EXCESSIVE USE OF FORCE—PRETRIAL DETAINEES